lusid1/Preservation-HiltonUltimateTeamPlay/README.md

 |Decrypted GAME.PRX|MISSING|A decryption tool has been created, but it must be run on a working original hilton PSP to decrypt the .PRX.
 A functional equivilent has been reconstructed.|

-The game disc and memory stick data have been preserved, but the game data installer EBOOT.PBP has not.
+The game disc and memory stick data have been preserved, but the patch installer EBOOT.PBP has not.
 An example of the already installed EBOOT and encrypted GAME.PRX have been archived, but the file can only be decrypted by the original PSP on which it was installed.
 A decryption tool has been created.
 It will need to be run by someone who has a working original hilton PSP to recover the original GAME.PRX file.

 Because memory sticks use a simple FAT file system it is possible the installer eboot is hiding in the unallocated blocks of someone's original hilton memory stick.
 Anyone who has one of these memory sticks should archive a raw disc image (such as a dd image) so we can look for any remnants of the original eboot.

 There are known instances of someone owning a complete working set that includes the original disc, memorystick and matching PSP.
-One of these will need to be used to decrypt the GAME.PRX file.
+One of these units will need to be used to preserve the patched GAME.PRX file.

 ## Running the game without the missing components:
 A pre-release version of the game is present on the disc, which is invoked if the user picks no at the game data installer, but this build of the game expects to find a valid data.pak archive on the memorystick.
 Because the data.pak in the memorystick image is a dummy file, the game exits.
 So to get the game running, we need to:
   - Rename GAME.PRX to _GAME.PRX, to invoke the on-disc build of the game
   - Replace the DATA.PAK dummy file with a valid archive.

-This allows the umodified game iso or the original UMD disc to run on a normal PSP, but does not get it working on emulators like PPSSPP because the game data installer related functions are not implemented.
+This allows the umodified game iso or the original UMD disc to run on a normal PSP, but does not get it working on emulators like PPSSPP because the patch installer related functions are not implemented.
 To get around this, we need to patch the loader portion to bypass these checks, and just run the fallback version of the game.
-Since the ISO is being modified, we can include the game data files on the ISO an remove the dependency on have a pre-configured memory stick.
+Since the ISO is being modified, we can include the game data files on the ISO an remove the dependency on having a pre-configured memory stick.